What is Mindfulness

 Adolescent mindfulness Course

-Course designed to support young people who struggle with stress and anxiety.
-It is an introduction to mindfulness to learn about the mind, which tend to overthink situations.
+A course designed to support young people who struggle with stress and anxiety.
+It is an introduction to mindfulness to learn about the mind and how it tends to overthink situations.

 The course will teach how to stop and pause, to notice our thoughts and observe what is going on in our head and also how to detach from unhelpful thoughts and to cope with challenging situations.